Chtau/CTBlockchain/README.md

 # CTBlockchain

-CTBlockchain is a reusable Basic implementation of a Blockchain in ASP.Core / net.Standard 2.
+CTBlockchain is a reusable Basic implementation of a Blockchain in net.Core / net.Standard 2.